 The bottom line: is mineral or chemical sunscreen better?

+Not only do mineral sunscreens offer superior protection from the sun compared to chemical sunscreens, but they are also better for our health and the environment.
 Chemical sunscreen ingredients have many potential health concerns, and the FDA has recently stated that none of the chemical sunscreen ingredients available in North America can be considered safe for health.
+I am also concerned about the risks of oxybenzone in pregnancy and breast feeding.

 And if you aren't sure to start when looking for an effective mineral sunscreen I have written an entire review on the best mineral sunscreen!